GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/uses-rel-preconnect/index.md

 Bear in mind that while `<link rel="preconnect">` is pretty cheap, it can still take up valuable CPU time, particularly on secure connections.
-This is especially bad if the connection isn’t used within 10 seconds, as the browser closes it, wasting all of that early connection work.
+This is especially bad if the connection isn't used within 10 seconds, as the browser closes it, wasting all of that early connection work.

 In general,
-try to use `<link rel="preload">`, as it’s a more comprehensive performance tweak, but do keep `<link rel="preconnect">` in your toolbelt for the edge cases like:
+try to use `<link rel="preload">`, as it's a more comprehensive performance tweak, but do keep `<link rel="preconnect">` in your toolbelt for the edge cases like:

 - [Use-case: Knowing Where From, but not What You're Fetching](https://developers.google.com/web/fundamentals/performance/resource-prioritization#use-case_knowing_where_from_but_not_what_youre_fetching)